Hortenkommune/hackcon2025/winget-scripts/readme.md

 - If Winget is not installed, the script downloads and installs it.

 ## Background
-Due to a bug in Windows 11 24H2, Winget is not pre-installed for some users in userspace.
+Due to desktopappinstaller that handels Winget, Winget is not pre-installed for some users in userspace.
 These scripts ensure Winget is available in the userspace by manually downloading and installing the required package.

 ## Author
 Per-Ole Fanuelsen and ChatGPT